dakeryas/deadbeef-dr-meter/README.md

 NB: This is work in progress.

 ## Requirements
-Building is achieved with GNU make.
+The build system relies upon GNU make.
 The computing plugin relies on a `drmeter` library which is also built and installed via the top-level `Makefile`.
 The GUI plugin utilising the computing plugin and displaying its results in a dialog relies upon `pkg-config` to find the GTK library when linking.
 By default, the